danawoodman/sentry/readme.md

 ## License

-Copyright &copy; Dana Woodman 2015
+Copyright &copy; 2015 Built By BIG LLC.

 Licensed under an MIT license.
 See `license.md`.